EnFlexIT/AgentWorkbench/getting-started.md

 # Getting Started

 This section shortly describes how you can define, develop and start your first agent-based "application".
-Even this is a very simple example, it will demonstrate the principle on how you can extend Agent.Workbench with your own agents and user functions.
-Since the this is based on OSGI / Eclipse
+Even this is a simple example, it will demonstrate the principle on how you can extend Agent.Workbench with your own agents and user functions.
+Since the workbench is based on OSGI / Eclipse bundles, you have to develope OSGI-bundles for your agent projects too.
+In the course of the text we using the terms plugin or bundle

 For this, the following installation and configuration tasks have to be done: